inab/oeb_general_docs/concepts/2_platform.rst

 OpenEBench Web Portal
 =====================

+The OpenEBench Web Portal is a web page where the final results of the benchmarking events are published.
+The data from the benchmarking event can come from different sources, depending on the community level of engagement:

+       - The community has used the Virtual Research Environment to make the comparative evaluation and later on this data is published to OpenEBench.
+       - The community has its own way to perform the comparative evaluation and wants to make the results public in a web page like OpenEBench.

 .. list-table::
    :align: center
    :header-rows: 1

    * - OpenEBench Web Portal
    * - https://openebench.bsc.es

 ============================
 Virtual Research Environment